Dynamo

 Last updated 1 year ago

-Dynamo is a application that can be downloaded and run in either stand-alone "Sandbox" mode or as a plug-in for other software like Revit, FormIt or Civil 3D.
+Dynamo is a visual programming application that can be downloaded and run in either stand-alone "Sandbox" mode or as a plug-in for other software like Revit, FormIt or Civil 3D.

 The Process